Public sector apprenticeship target

 |Percentage of total headcount that were apprentices on 31 March||1.17%||2.84%||1.63%||2.59%|

 |Percentage of apprenticeship starts (both new hires and existing employees who started an apprenticeship) between 1 April to 31 March as a proportion of total headcount on 31 March||0.79%||2.57%||1.12%||1.78%|

-We report on what actions we have undertaken to achieve our targets, outlining the challenges we have faced and how we plan to meet the target in future.
+We report on the actions we've undertaken to achieve our targets, outlining the challenges we've faced and how we plan to meet the target in future.

-Find out more about the government public sector apprenticeship target.
+Find out more about the public sector apprenticeship target.

 Our apprenticeship strategy

 One of the actions we've achieved is to develop an apprenticeship strategy to make sure we take a more strategic approach to apprenticeships in the future.

 - We'll ensure that apprenticeships within the council are seen and valued as high quality pathways to successful careers, providing opportunities for new and existing employees to develop which meet the council’s current and future business and skills needs.